Alternatives

-mosquito-borne disease is to utilize mosquito bed nets.
+transmission of mosquito-borne disease is to utilize mosquito

 See, for example, "An integrated malaria

-It has often been stated by health officials that
+Countries: It has often been stated by health

-to "break the transmission cycle."
-This may seem superficially
+transmission cycle."
+This may seem superficially reasonable, but

-reasonable, but it is in fact contradicted by scientific
+it is in fact contradicted by scientific evidence.
+See a

-point, featuring a comprehensive policy in Columbia that focuses
+this point, featuring a comprehensive policy in Colombia that focuses

-availability of primary health care.
-The goal of these measures is to
+primary health care.
+The goal of these measures is to produce a

 management, health-care seeking behavior and the utilization of